convox/docs/docs/reference/rack-parameters/SpotFleetExcludedInstanceTypes.md

 When this parameter is blank (the default), no instance types are excluded from the Spot Fleet.
 The fleet considers all types that meet the minimum resource requirements defined by [SpotFleetMinMemoryMiB](/reference/rack-parameters/SpotFleetMinMemoryMiB) and [SpotFleetMinVcpuCount](/reference/rack-parameters/SpotFleetMinVcpuCount).

 If you need to define an explicit allow list instead of an exclusion list, use [SpotFleetAllowedInstanceTypes](/reference/rack-parameters/SpotFleetAllowedInstanceTypes).
-The two parameters are mutually exclusive -- if both are set, `SpotFleetAllowedInstanceTypes` takes precedence.
+The two parameters are mutually exclusive.
+If both are set, `SpotFleetAllowedInstanceTypes` takes precedence.

 This parameter only takes effect when Spot Fleet is enabled via [SpotFleetMaxPrice](/reference/rack-parameters/SpotFleetMaxPrice).